 God uses our hardest days to bring hope for the future

 In their hardest day, Jesus infused Mary and Martha with hope for the future.

 Have you ever gone through times like that?
 Hard days, gut-wrenching days, when discouragement welled up within you and spilled out in every direction, only to see purpose in His plan at a later time?

 Pain wracked my body as I lay alone on the cold tile of my bathroom floor, too weak to return to the comfort of my bed.
 So sick for days, dehydration set in, bringing with it muscle cramps from the lack of vitamins and nutrients, and visual disturbance.

 For quite some time the pain, nausea, vomiting, and disturbed vision continued in disturbing proportions.
 I’d become so exhausted that sleep sounded like a better offer than chocolate or diamonds, but I’d drift off only to be awakened with searing pain or the ever-familiar rumbling of my stomach.
-Friends prayed, texted, called.
+Friends prayed, texted, and called.